2017 PPI Score

 Charter Schools Score: 72%

-While Ohio has the greatest number of charter school authorizers in the country most of the authorizers are incredibly weak.
-This is because the state government regulates their authorizers heavily shutting them down if they don’t like the schools they authorize.
-This in turn leads to heavy regulations on the charter schools that the authorizers authorize and has drastic effects on the ability of charter schools to innovate.
+Ohio earns a C on the Center for Education Reform’s (CER) most recent charter school rankings.
+Ohio has the greatest number of charter school authorizers in the country, but most are weak.
+This is because state government regulates authorizers heavily, shutting them down if they don’t like the schools they authorize.
+This in turn leads authorizers to heavily regulate schools, which discourages diversity and innovation.

 Online Learning Score: 65%